-For seniors and recent graduates who have a serious career interest in the area of international affairs, and who have research experience in nuclear policy, democracy building, energy and climate issues, Middle East studies, Asia politics and economics, South Asian politics, Japan studies, or Russian and Eurasian affairs.
-Junior Fellows provide research assistance to the Carnegie scholars' projects, and have the opportunity to conduct research, participate in meetings with high-level officials, contribute to congressional testimony, and organize briefings attended by scholars, activists, journalists, and government officials.
+For seniors and recent graduates who have a serious career interest in the area of international affairs, and who have research experience in nuclear policy, democracy and rule of law, energy and climate issues, Middle East studies, Asia politics and economics, South Asian politics, Southeast Asian politics, Japan studies, or Russian and Eurasian affairs.
+Junior Fellows provide research assistance to the Carnegie scholars' projects, and have the opportunity to conduct research, contribute to op-eds, papers, reports, and books, participate in meetings with high-level officials, contribute to congressional testimony, and organize briefings attended by scholars, activists, journalists, and government officials.

-- Medical, dental, and life insurance benefits, as well as vacation leave
+- Benefits package including medical, dental, and life insurance benefits, as well as vacation leave

 - Junior Fellows are responsible for their own housing arrangements